GPS-GmbH/docs/developer/apps/create-app.md

 ::: tip Work in Progress
 This integration mode is not available yet.
 We will update the documentation, once this is ready for developers.
 :::

+### Adapter

+An adapter is like a service, so it can consume, process and publish device data.
+Additionally, an adapter can register different main devices to the main device catalog.

 ## Build and Deployment